Jan. 5 Jan. 12 Jan. 19 Jan. 26

 1 cup cheddar cheese, cubed

-1 # 2 can of tomatoes or dried
+1 # 2 can of tomatoes or dried tomatoes

 1 cup ripe olives, sliced